DaramolaAdedeji/Full-Excel-Project-on-coffee-Orders/README.md

 📌 This allows stakeholders to explore the data dynamically without modifying formulas.

-📈 Key Highlights & Insights
+📈 Key Highlights & Insights;

 Clear identification of best-selling coffee types